-The new smart subtasks are not only the checklist to tick the partial parts anymore.
-Subtasks are enriched with deadlines and discussion.
-They are shown in the Calendar and Dashboard and it is possible to report them.
+The new smart subtasks are not only the checklist to tick the parts of the task anymore.
+Subtasks are now enriched with deadlines and discussion.
+They are shown in the Calendar and Dashboard, and you can include them in your reports.

 Why use subtasks?

 - You do not want to forget anything within the task.

 - The task has a process where you want to ensure the proper completion of all its parts.